nevenjovanovic/virtualMachine2016/README.md

 # Leipzig-Furman Collaboration: virtualMachine2016

 A Vagrant virtual machine for running CITE/CTS services with data from the Leipzig-Furman collaboration on Plutarch's *Life of Pericles*.
+The VM runs Ubuntu-server/trusty, 64-bit version.

 ## Requirements